Continuous approximations for the fixation probability of the Moran processes on star graphs: Evolutionary dynamics on graphs

 The mechanism of a general DB process in a structured population is the opposite of the BD process.
 At each step, first an individual $i$ is selected from the population to die with probability proportional to its death fitness, and then an individual among the neighbours of $i$, say $j$, is selected, to reproduce, with probability proportional to its birth fitness among all neighbours of $i$.
 Upon a selective event, individual $i$ dies and is replaced by an offspring of individual $j$.
 Given a population of $N$ individuals structured as a graph $G$ with $k$ mutants, the probability that a new mutant appears in the DB process is

 and the probability that in the DB process a new wild-type appears is

-As we mentioned before, in the general BD and DB processes , the two homogeneous states are absorbing, so the dynamics eventually reaches one of them and when this happens we say that the corresponding type has fixed.
+As we mentioned before, in the general BD and DB processes, the two homogeneous states are absorbing, so the dynamics eventually reaches one of them and when this happens we say that the corresponding type has fixed.
 The fixation probability is the probability that a given type will fix given the current state of the population.
-The BD and DB processes with constant birth and death fitness functions were studied in ~\cite{kkk}.
-In this paper, we consider general frequency-dependent birth and death fitness functions in $C^\infty$.
-We develop a method to estimate the fixation probability of BD and DB processes for populations on finite star graphs.
+In this paper, we develop a method to estimate the fixation probability of the BD and DB processes for populations on finite star graphs with general birth and death fitnesses under the weak-selection regime.

 A star graph with $N$ vertices is a connected undirected simple graph that has only one vertex of degree $N-1$, called the center, while all the other vertices, leaves, have degree one.
 Since the permutations on leaves give isomorphic graphs, the dynamics of the process can be described by the number of mutants at the leaves and the type of the individual living at the center.
 In the BD process, we denote by $p^{BD,N}_{1,x}$ (resp. $p^{DB,N}_{1,x}$ in the DB process) the fixation probability of type $B$ when the initial state of the process is the star graph with a mutant, $B$, living at its center and $xN$ mutants living at the leaves.
 Similarly, denote by $p^{BD,N}_{2,x}$ (resp. $p^{DB,N}_{2,x}$ in the DB process) the fixation probability of $B$ when the initial state is the star graph with a wild-type, $A$, at its center and $xN$ mutants living at its leaves.
-In the sequel, by removing the superscripts ``BD'' and ``DB'' in a statement, an equation, etc., we mean it is true for both BD and DB process.
-We have $2N$ recursive equations
+In the sequel, by removing the superscripts ``BD'' and ``DB'' in a statement, an equation, etc., we mean it is true for both BD and DB processes.
+From the one-step analysis of the fixation probabilities, we can obtain the following $2N$ recursive equations

 for $x\in\{0,\zbar,2\zbar,...,1-\zbar\}$ and $\overline{z}=1/N$, with boundary conditions $p^{N}_{2,0}=0$ and $p^{N}_{1,1- \zbar}=1$, where $a_x, b_x, c_x$ and $d_x$ are continuous functions on $z\in[0,\delta]$, $\delta >\zbar$ defined for the BD process as